yannmeier/Bioreactor_v4/docs/pid/heating.md

 * B - The temperature of the PCB (Printed Circuit Board).
 It should be between 1000 and 7000
 * AA - The target temperature.
 It should be between 1000 and 6000 (10 to 60°C)

-The heating will depends of the parameters of the PID

-Now the heating will depend of the status of the weight
+The heating will also depend of the status of the weight.

 # Disabling heating